awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

 To ensure that your users can use their smart cards for Windows sign in to Active Directory\-joined streaming instances and for in\-session authentication for streaming applications, you must:
 + Use an image that meets the following requirements:
   + The image must be created from a base image published by AWS on or after December 28, 2020\.
-For more information, see [AppStream 2\.0 Base Image Release Notes](base-image-version-history.md)\.
+For more information, see [AppStream 2\.0 Base Image and Managed Image Update Release Notes](base-image-version-history.md)\.
   + The image must use a version of the AppStream 2\.0 agent released on or after January 4, 2021\.
 For more information, see [AppStream 2\.0 Agent Release Notes](agent-software-versions.md)\.
 + Enable **Smart card sign in for Active Directory** on the AppStream 2\.0 stack that your users access for streaming sessions, as described in this section\.
 **Note**